soajs/soajs.dashboard/README.md

 More information on how to set up the Dashboard UI is available on the website section [Dashboard UI](https://soajsorg.atlassian.net/wiki/spaces/EX/pages/61673365/How+to+Install).

 For More Information about SOAJS Framework, please visit the [Get Started](http://www.soajs.org/getstarted) section.

+### License
+*Copyright SOAJS All Rights Reserved.*

+Use of this source code is governed by an Apache license that can be found in the LICENSE file at the root of this repository.